Independent Contractors: California

 Federal law and guidance on this subject should be reviewed together with this section.

 - California generally applies common law principles in determining whether a worker is an employee or an independent contractor.
 However, as in most states, different independent contractor tests are used for different purposes.
-For example, in a wage claim where employment status is at issue, the California Division of Labor Standards Enforcement will often use the multi-factor economic realities test, whereas other California state agencies might apply the control test.
 See Determining Whether a Worker Is an Employee or an Independent Contractor.

 - Businesses that hire independent contractors must file certain reports and avoid workplace harassment.
 See Hiring and Managing Independent Contractors.